 The Public Safety programs work together, and in partnership with Cincinnati State’s Workforce Development Center, to offer associate's degrees, certificates, and special courses, workshops, seminars, and forums related to Emergency Medical Services, Fire Service Technology, HazMat, Rescue and Safety, and Safety and Security Management.
 These programs allow participants to learn new skills or update the knowledge and skills needed to perform effectively on the job.

 The division affiliates with area hospitals, health care agencies, fire service organizations, and other educational programs to provide clinical and experiential learning opportunities for health and public safety students.

 All degree-seeking students must complete a First Year Experience (FYE) course as a part of the first 12 credit hours taken at Cincinnati State.

 Many Health and Public Safety Division programs receive more applications than space allows.
-Therefore, students may need to complete an additional application process by a designated deadline and complete the steps of a Competitive Admission process to qualify for all of the courses needed to earn a degree.
+Therefore, students may need to complete an additional application process by a designated deadline and complete the steps of a Selective Admission process (sometimes referred to as "Progression") to qualify for all of the courses needed to earn a degree.
 It is important to keep this information in mind as you create your education plan.

 The Health and Public Safety Division supports the College’s mission of providing educational programs with a combination of theory and practice.
 For many programs in the Health and Public Safety Division, experience in the clinical setting is an integral part of the educational process.
 Both clinical and cooperative education components provide students with the practical experience they need to begin work immediately upon graduation.
 Individual program descriptions in this section of the catalog provide specific information about requirements for clinical experience, cooperative education, or internship.